processone/grapherl/README.md

 ### configrations
+The following configrations can be found in file `graph_db.app.src` located at `grapherl/apps/graph_db/src/graph_db.app.src`

     {storage_dir, <<"/var/db/grapherl/">>}
 Specifies directory location where graph_db will store data points on disk.
 Note, user should make sure that